Water Lines & Service Upgrades in Toronto & the GTA

 If you are seeing

-Replacement is likely but surface disruption matters
+Replacement is likely but driveway, landscaping, or finishes matter

 Best starting path